frontenddogma/web-development-glossary/manuscript/d.md

 : → Query language

 Data Stream Management System
 : A computer software system to manage continuous data streams.
 A DSMS is similar to a database management system (DBMS), which is, however, designed for static data in conventional databases.
-A DSMS also offers a flexible query processing so that the information needed can be expressed using queries.
+A DSMS also offers flexible query processing so that the information needed can be expressed using queries.
 However, in contrast to a DBMS, a DSMS executes a continuous query that is not only performed once, but is permanently installed.
 Therefore, the query is continuously executed until it is explicitly uninstalled.&nbsp;[†](#w-dsms)

 Data type
 : → Type

 Data visualization
 : The graphic representation of data.
 Data visualization involves producing images that communicate relationships among the represented data to viewers of the images.
 This communication is achieved through the use of a systematic mapping between graphic marks and data values in the creation of the visualization.
-This mapping establishes how data values will be represented visually, determining how and to what extent a property of a graphic mark, such as size or color, will change to reflect changes in the value of a datum.
+The mapping establishes how data values will be represented visually, determining how and to what extent a property of a graphic mark, such as size or color, will change to reflect changes in the value of a datum.
 To communicate information clearly and efficiently, data visualization uses statistical graphics, plots, information graphics, and other tools.
 Numerical data may be encoded using dots, lines, or bars, to visually communicate a quantitative message.
 Effective visualization helps users analyze and reason about data and evidence.
 It makes complex data more accessible, understandable, and usable.&nbsp;[†](#w-data-visualization)

 Database
 : An organized collection of data, generally stored and accessed electronically from a computer system.
 Relational databases model data as rows and columns in a series of tables, and the vast majority use SQL for writing and querying data.
 Non-relational databases, also referred to as NoSQL, use different query languages.&nbsp;[†](#w-database)